lacarthur/buisson/README.md

 # TODO

-- fix bug where editing a lesson changes its status

 - add way to remove prerequisites when editing lesson
 - add way to remove lessons
 - add way to filter lesson list by status